kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/components.md

 ### 3. Custom container components

-Custom container components make it easier to use the pre-existed container to build a KFP component.
+Custom container components allow you to specify a container to execute as your component.
+The `dsl.ContainerSpec` object allows you to specify a container via an image, command, and args.
-You can control the container entrypoint and define the custom container component by specifying their image, commands, and args in a `ContainerSpec` object with similar authoring experiences as defining Python components.

 To define a container component, you must:
 1) Write your component’s code as a Python function that returns a `dsl.ContainerSpec` object to specify the container image and the commands to be run in the container and wrap the function into a `@container_component` decorator.
 The function should do nothing other than returning a `dsl.ContainerSpec` object, with the following parameters:
-    * image: The target image where the command (with args) is executed.
-You will control the entrypoint of the image.
+    * `image`: The image that the container will run.
+You can use `command` and `args` to control the entrypoint.
-    * command(optional): The command to be executed.
+    * `command` (optional): The command to be executed.
-    * args(optional): The arguments of the command.
+    * `args` (optional): The arguments of the command.
 It’s recommended to place the input of the components in the args section instead of the command section.

-    The decorator will then compose a `ComponentSpec` object using the `ContainerSpec` to be compiled for execution.
+    The decorator will then compose a component using the `ContainerSpec`, which can be used the same as a Python component.
 (Learn more about [ContainerSpec][dsl-reference-documentation] in documentation.)

 2) Specify your function's inputs and outputs in the function's signature [Learn more about passing data between components][data-passing].
 Specifically for custom container components, your function's inputs and outputs must meet the following requirements: